aaronpkelly/aaronpkelly.github.io/_posts/creating-a-webapp-with-database-on-heroku.md

+---
+title: Creating a webapp with database on Heroku
+description:
+date: 2020-05-16
+tags:
+    - heroku
+	- webapps
+	- databases
+---

 # Heroku (and the PEN stack?
 PostgreSQL/ExpressJS/NodeJS)

 I wanted to try Heroku out and see what the platform was like to use.